gonzalofranetovic/theme-academic-cv/content/authors/admin/_index.md

 ---

-I am a PhD Candidate in Sociology and Social Research Methodology at the University of Milan.
+I am a **PhD Candidate** in **Sociology and Social Research Methodology** at the **University of Milan**.
 I obtained my B.A. and M.A. in Sociology from the Pontificia Universidad Católica de Chile.

-My research agenda focuses on comprehending how people understand social inequality.
-In my ongoing doctoral dissertation I explore how socioeconomic segregation within individuals' social environments influences their attitudes towards inequality, with an emphasis on perceptions of inequality and preferences for redistribution.
+My research agenda focuses on **comprehending how people understand social inequality**.
+In my ongoing doctoral dissertation I explore **how socioeconomic segregation within individuals' social environments influences their attitudes towards inequality**, with an emphasis on perceptions of inequality and preferences for redistribution.
 I am excited about the opportunity to contribute meaningfully to the understanding of these complex social dynamics.

-My background includes serving as an undergraduate professor in sociological theory and quantitative methods, contributing to the academic development of students.
-Additionally, I have worked as a socioeconomic data analyst at the National Statistics Institute of Chile, where I honed my skills in interpreting and analyzing complex datasets.
-I take pride in having my work featured in esteemed journals such as Frontiers in Sociology and the Spanish Journal of Sociology.
+Throughout my academic and professional journey, I have actively engaged in diverse roles within universities, research centers, and public institutions.
+My experience encompasses **undergraduate teaching, social research, and data analysis**, with a primary focus on **inequality, social mobility, social stratification, and quantitative methods**.
+I have served as a **research assistant** on various projects.
+In one instance, I analyzed the impact of specific university careers on social mobility patterns and elite reproduction in Chile.
+In another, I explored in depth the study of the theoretical approaches to distributive and procedural justice.
+Lastly, I investigated the determinants of preferences for redistribution in Latin America, utilizing a longitudinal and multilevel approach.

 {style="text-align: justify;"}